 - I was born in a Catholic maternity hospital in Auckland, in the same room as another baby girl called Penelope.
 The nuns looked down their noses at her.
 “She’ll be called Penny,” they said.
 “How common.”
 Or did they disapprove because she was named after a famous pagan woman?
 When Mum told me the story later, I was so jealous of that baby.
 I’d have given anything to be called after Odysseus’s wife.

 The nuns were very pleased Mum was calling me Catherine – a good saint’s name, they said, though Mum was Presbyterian if she was anything.
 “But,” they added,” St Catherine was a very strong-minded woman.
 You be careful, now.
 She’ll have a will of her own, this one.”

-- I’ve been to Greece three times so far, and I’m always amazed at the layers.
+- I’ve been to Greece four times so far, and I’m always amazed at the layers.
 So much has happened there and you can find traces everywhere you go.
 Not just Bronze Age and Classical Greek remains; the Romans and the Byzantines and the Normans and the Venetians and the Turks and the British and the Germans and the Americans have all been there too and sometimes they leave a smear and sometimes they leave much more.
 But always the Greeks continue – uniquely Greek but at the same time an incredible mix of East and West, old and new.
 The ancient sites are protected now, but for thousands of years people used them as quarries for building material.
 So later buildings often have bits of earlier buildings in them.
 Sometimes this looks fine, but sometimes the result is very strange!